Heavy-duty: 2023 HDAW event theme is ‘Shift. Adapt. Grow.’

 A “king pin” may be defined as “a thing essential to the success of an operation,” so it’s no surprise that the steer axle king pin in a commercial vehicle is a supremely significant part.
 Proper maintenance is the key to prolonging the life of the crucial king pin, but no part lasts forever.
 When king pin wear occurs, get the labor-intensive replacement job done correctly the first time with a kit that provides high-quality parts and ease of installation.

 King pins, the bushings that encircle them, and their related components are essential for proper steering.
-They connect the steer axle to the steering knuckle, supporting the steering geometry and allowing the wheel ends to turn the vehicle.
+The king pin on a truck connects the steer axle to the steering knuckle, supporting the steering geometry and allowing the wheel ends to turn the vehicle.
 These hefty steel pins work in tandem with the bushings to handle intense forces while keeping the knuckle in proper alignment.

 Signs of king pin wear or damage include uneven front tire wear, incorrect vehicle alignment, and a pull in the steering.
 If a worn king pin is ignored, or a repair is not completed thoroughly, the result can be costly structural repair.
 For example, a loose king pin in an axle can eventually necessitate replacing the entire axle.
 Especially when managing a fleet, costs like that accumulate quickly.
 There are two main causes of king pin wear: poor maintenance practices and damage due to an accident.
 However, by far the most frequent cause for king pin wear is lack of maintenance.